paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-089-health-insurance.md

 **(d)** An individual whom the Secretary of Defense determines is an eligible beneficiary under subsection (b) of [section 1108 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1108&num=0&edition=prelim) may enroll, as part of the demonstration project under such section, in a health benefits plan under this chapter in accordance with the agreement under subsection (a) of such section between the Secretary and the Office and applicable regulations under this chapter.

-**(e)** If an employee, annuitant, or other individual eligible to enroll in a health benefits plan under this chapter has a spouse who is also eligible to enroll, either spouse, but not both, may enroll for self and family, or each spouse may enroll as an individual.
+**(e)** If an employee, annuitant, or other individual eligible to enroll in a health benefits plan under this chapter has a spouse who is also eligible to enroll, either spouse, but not both, may enroll for self and family, or for a self plus one enrollment that covers the spouse, or each spouse may enroll as an individual or for a self plus one enrollment that does not cover the other spouse or a child who is covered under the enrollment of the other spouse.
 However, an individual may not be enrolled both as an employee, annuitant, or other individual eligible to enroll and as a member of the family.

 **(f)** An employee, annuitant, former spouse, or person having continued coverage under [section 8905a of this title](./chapter-089-health-insurance.md#section-8905a) enrolled in a health benefits plan under this chapter may change his coverage or that of himself and members of his family by an application filed within 60 days after a change in family status or at other times and under conditions prescribed by regulations of the Office.